brandonmbanks/minesweeper-rs/README.md

 * Fully functional gameplay
 * Recursive opening of cells which do not touch mines
 * Display bombs on loss
+* Display win or loss message at end

 ### TODO
-* Win/Loss display
-* Ability to start new game
-* Customize width/height num mines
+* Customize width/height num mines for new games

 ## How to use